SilverPung/BoardGameRental/README.md

 # BoardGameRental
 Project for webaplication to rent boardgames
+Inspired to upgrade pyrkon's gamesroom app ;)